See the latest prices and deals by choosing your dates.

 Hotel in Pai

 Located in Pai, a 7-minute walk from Pai Bus Station, Serene Resort provides accommodations with an outdoor swimming pool, free private parking, a garden and a terrace.
-This 3-star hotel offers a bar....
-Great location, super close to the main night market and bar streets of Pai.
-Lovely little houses in a nice and quiet area.
+This 3-star hotel offers a bar.... lovely new rooms with terrace, private bathroom and a super comfortable bed.
+Loved the proper duvets as well, everything was spotless and clean.

 Hotel in Pai

-Located in Pai, 1.2 miles from Pai Bus Station, Aether Pai Villa has accommodations with a garden, free private parking, a terrace and a restaurant. amazing private villa. incredible value. loved the rear patio and views. big fridge, good AC, spacious, private. best place I’ve stayed in Thailand so far.
+Located in Pai, 1.2 miles from Pai Bus Station, Aether Pai Villa has accommodations with a garden, free private parking, a terrace and a restaurant. quiet relaxing location, but still only a 5 minute motorbike ride to the middle of town

 Hotel in Pai